NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

     </div>
 ```

-Gone is that glorious background-color for the champion. `:first-child` does exactly what it says, it selects the first child of the element the pseudoclass is attached to.
+Gone is that glorious background-color for the champion. `:first-child` does exactly what it says, it selects the element it is attached to if it is the first child.
+It's not attached to anything, you say?
+Think of it like it's written like this: `.final *:first-child`
 Don't fear, we can select the first-child _of a certain type_ with `:first-of-type`

 ```css